-TALENT MANAGEMENT
+SDLA 214 TALENT MANAGEMENT

 Building a high performing team is the goal of leaders.
-An acute understanding of financial intelligence is gained through essential concepts of finance in budgeting, forecasting, and planning.
-Team Leadership & Management skills covered will include: establishing a team with the right mix of skills and personalities, creating a culture that promotes collaborative work, focus on diagnosing and overcoming common problems that impede team progress, and learning to take corrective measure to remove team problems and improve team performance.
+A team is defined as a small number of people with complementary skills who are committed to a common purpose, performance goals, and approach for which they hold themselves mutually accountable.
+The desired outcome is a team that can achieve true interdependency and recognize that they cannot complete their mission without the special abilities that each brings to the arrangement.
+To foster entrepreneurial and innovative mindsets we learn how to manage diverse work groups to produce more and better ideas that encourage innovation when developing products and work processes.
+Team Leadership AND Management skills include: establishing a team with the right mix of skills and personalities, creating a culture that promotes collaborative work, focus on diagnosing and overcoming common problems that impeded team progress, and learning to take corrective measure to remove team problems and improve team performance.
+Virtual team management is also targeted identifying the formation and structure of virtual teams to build trust and keeping the team on track.